Transient User and Developer Manual

 Function: transient-format-key obj

-This generic function formats obj’s key for display and returns the result.
+This generic function formats OBJ’s key for display and returns the result.

 Function: transient-format-description obj

-This generic function formats obj’s description for display and returns the result.
+This generic function formats OBJ’s description for display and returns the result.

 Function: transient-format-value obj

-This generic function formats obj’s value for display and returns the result.
+This generic function formats OBJ’s value for display and returns the result.

 Function: transient-show-help obj

-Show help for the prefix, infix or suffix command represented by obj.
+Show help for the prefix, infix or suffix command represented by OBJ.

 For prefixes, show the info manual, if that is specified using the info-manual slot.
 Otherwise, show the manpage if that is specified using the man-page slot.
 Otherwise, show the command’s doc string.